The Clear Edge

 Step 1: Publish consistently (no execution required—already scheduled)

-Your Week 3 scheduling means content publishes automatically.
-Your only job: Engage when it goes live.
+Your Week 3 schedule means content now publishes automatically, and your only job is to engage when each post goes live.

 When each post publishes: